seletz/seletz-old.github.com/source/about/index.markdown

 {% pullquote %}
 I'm a professional software developer.
-I'm the founder of [nexiles] [1], a software development and cosulting software.
+I'm the founder of [nexiles] [1], a software development and consulting software.
-{"TL;DR: I'm a jack of all trades, joureyman of some.  "}
+{"TL;DR: I'm a jack of all trades, journeyman of some.  "}
 {% endpullquote %}

 I've been programming computers basically my whole life -- I've started on a